How to File a DBA in Louisiana

 Baton Rouge, LA 70804-9125

-DBAs can’t be registered using words related to banks, insurance, or cooperatives unless the business is licensed to provide those services.
+DBAs can’t be registered using words related to financial institutions (such as banking, banker, credit union, etc.), insurance, surveyor, or cooperatives unless the business is licensed to provide those services.

-Assumed names can’t use entity designators such as Incorporation, Corp, Limited Liability Company, LLC, etc.
+Assumed names can’t use a business entity suffix such as Incorporation, Corp, Limited Liability Company, LLC, etc.

 Last, fictitious names may not reference a municipal body or public facility without the consent of the relevant governing entity.